 Books and Archives

-Collections of papers have been given from Dan Georgakas, George Economou, Eva Catafygiotou Topping, Jim Pyrros, Yiorgos Chouliaras, and books from the library of Eleni Vakalo.
+Collections of papers have been given from Dan Georgakas, George Economou, Eva Catafygiotou Topping, and Jim Pyrros.
+A major collection of books is from the library of Eleni Vakalo.
+Books are regularly donated by many authors in Greece and the United States.
+Collections of books have also been given by Helen Kolias and by Vassilis Lambropoulos and Artemis Leontis.

 The family of George Caryotakis gave to the Modern Greek Program on permanent loan copies of the original publication of two poetry collections, Νηπένθη (1921) and Ελέγεια και σάτιρες (Athens: Rallis, 1927) signed by their author, Kostas Karyotakes, one of the great Greek poets of the modern era.